mo-hanxuan/MagicPBC/README.md

 ## Notification

-If you apply this project to you papers or your codes, please cite this reference: [https://github.com/mo-hanxuan/MagicPBC](https://github.com/mo-hanxuan/MagicPBC).
+If you apply this project to you papers or your codes, please cite our website: [https://github.com/mo-hanxuan/MagicPBC](https://github.com/mo-hanxuan/MagicPBC).
 Thank you for your support.
 Welcome to make contributions to this project by putting Issues and Pull-Request on our [site](https://github.com/mo-hanxuan/MagicPBC).